leg100/etok/docs/content/_index.md

 # Introduction

-Etok is software for running terraform on a kubernetes cluster.
-In organizations with teams of engineers working with terraform, it can be difficult managing terraform securely and systematically.
-Etok leverages kubernetes' control plane and security to help teams work effectively with terraform.
+Etok is a framework for running terraform on a kubernetes cluster.
+In organizations with teams of engineers working with terraform, it can be difficult managing terraform securely, systematically, and at scale.
+Etok leverages kubernetes' security, control plane, and scalability to help teams work effectively with terraform.

 ## Features